 About

-I’m a Research Fellow at the Centre for the Business and Economics of Health (CBEH) at The University of Queensland.
+I’m a Research Fellow at The University of Queensland’s Centre for the Business and Economics of Health (CBEH).
 My research expertise mainly focuses on applied health economics and health services research.
 I’m passionate about identifying healthcare interventions that provide the best value for money and cooperate with consumer preferences for the healthcare decision-making process.
 I believe consumers and healthcare providers play an important role in designing healthcare interventions more suited to their needs.
 Part of my research is based on choice modelling, where I can quantify consumers' preferences for different attributes of healthcare services and incorporate them into decision-making processes.
+I am a member of the health technology assessment team at CBEH that evaluates submissions made to the Australian Government to reimburse new medicines and medical devices through the Pharmaceutical Benefits Scheme (PBS) and the Medicare Benefits Schedule (MBS).

 Research interests